-Moreover, Forleo shares an empowering insight: All beliefs are a choice and choices can be changed.
+Moreover, Forleo writes: “All beliefs are a choice and choices can be changed.”

 “The first step to becoming free from your beliefs is noticing which ones are creating hurt or misery for you.
 Practice becoming aware of what you’re thinking (i.e. believing) and know that at any moment, you get to decide if you want to continue believing that thought.”

 “You take your life in your own hands, and what happens?
 A terrible thing: no one to blame.” -Erica Jong